cruzgodar/wilson/README.md

 };
 ```

-Ints and floats are initialized with numbers, while vectors and matrices are initialized with 1D arrays of numbers of appropriate lengths.
+Ints and floats are initialized with numbers, vectors are initialized with 1D arrays, and matrices are initialized with 2D arrays in **row-major** order (i.e. the way you're likely used to representing them in JavaScript, but not in GLSL).

 To draw a frame, call the `drawFrame` method on the `WilsonGPU` instance.
 To set a uniform, use the `setUniform` method: